By: Sharon Aron Baron

 If they give her a deal they’d better be ready to answer to a lot of people and I’m one of them!”
 Said Susan Emert.

-I agreed, however, many of the recall volunteers felt differently from me and thought it was a much better deal than paying the expense of an election.
+Recall volunteers felt differently and thought it was a much better deal than paying an election expense.

-Patte had hoodwinked us all again, starting months before her trial when she tried to convince many of her neighbors that decisions she made in prior years were the result of a mild stroke, to her attempt to get out of standing for trial by claiming she was mentally incompetent.
+Patte had hoodwinked us all again, starting months before her trial after convincing her neighbors that decisions she made in prior years were the result of a mild stroke, to her attempt to get out of standing for trial by claiming she was mentally incompetent.

-On Thursday evening, the mayor and three commissioners went into a closed door meeting with their attorney and then voted to give Patte her final deal.
-She got her $8,000.
-(The mayor recused herself from the vote due to a conflict of interest.)
+On Thursday evening, the mayor and three commissioners went into a closed-door meeting with their attorney and voted to give Patte her final deal.
+The mayor recused herself from the vote due to a conflict of interest.